vladvsydorenko/visdict/README.md

 `yarn run init`

-Run client via webpack-dev-server

-`yarn run dev:web client`

-Run server and server graphql util building
+Run client via webpack-dev-server, server and server-util-gql building and server itself by

-`yarn run dev:watch server server-util-gql`

-Run built server

-`yarn run server`
+`yarn start`

 That's it, open `http://localhost:8080/` and enjoy